triciasykes/lecture-notes/javascript-foundations-notes/js-higher-order-functions.md

 ## Map

+- The .map() method allows you to run a function on each item in the array, returning a new array as the result.
 - Map iterates over each element in an array and returns a NEW ARRAY THAT HAS THE SAME LENGTH.
 - This means we must assign our map to a new variable!

 Map is great for transforming or displaying each of the values in an array.
+React uses ES6.

 - all HOFs take anonymous functions as arguments (function that is not defined or set to a variable)